Stephen-Adom/hello-rails-back-end/README.md

 ### Prerequisites

-In order to run this project you need: any web browser.
+In order to run this project you need a web browser.

 ### Setup